Glossary

 - Every chart aggregates tick data into OHLCV bars at a chosen interval (1m, 5m, 1h, 1d).
 Volume is trades executed in that interval.
 Trading Hub Terminal uses OHLCV for all candlestick and area charts in the Live Quote widget.

 - Traders read market-implied rate probabilities off the OIS curve.
 Example: the 1-month OIS rate for next month's ECB meeting tells you the consensus-implied rate decision.
-The CME FedWatch tool translates fed funds futures into the same shape for the FOMC.
-See also FOMC
+For the FOMC, fed funds futures get translated into the same shape via rate-expectation tools.
+Lihat juga FOMC

 - For most pairs, a pip is the fourth decimal place (0.0001).
 For JPY pairs, a pip is the second decimal place (0.01).
 Brokers also quote pipettes (1/10 of a pip) for tighter pricing.